matplotlib/matplotlib/doc/faq/howto_faq.rst

 .. _howto-multipage:

-Save multiple plots in one pdf file
+Save multiple plots to one pdf file
 -----------------------------------

 Many image file formats can only have one image per file, but some